rezasalehidev/rezasalehidev/README.md

 # Hi, I'm Reza 👋

-FullStack & Mobile Engineer with **8+ years** of experience building production web and mobile applications.
+Full-Stack Developer | Frontend Specialist & Mobile Engineer with **8+ years** of experience building production web and mobile applications.

 I work across the modern JavaScript ecosystem — from polished UIs to scalable application architecture — and enjoy building products end to end.